amramer/Semantic-Segmentation-Model-for-Autonomous-Vehicles-An-End-to-End-ML-Workflow/README.md

 ## Contact Information
-For inquiries, suggestions, or feedback, please feel free to reach out via email at [your.email@example.com](amribrahim.amer@gmail.com).
-Your input is greatly appreciated, and I amm eager to hear your thoughts on this project!
+For inquiries, suggestions, or feedback, please feel free to reach out via email at [amribrahim.amer@gmail.com](amribrahim.amer@gmail.com).
+Your input is greatly appreciated, and I am eager to hear your thoughts on this project!